-Here are the best sources of farm equipment financing for 2020:
+Here are the best sources of farm equipment financing:

 Some of the best farm equipment loan interest rates will come from USDA business loans that the government department provides through their Farm Service Agency.
 And the first, most straightforward option is the Direct Operating Loan.